dhruvgairola/dhruvgairola.github.io/_posts/blog/2019-03-10-Cryptocurrency-Speculation.md

 ![_config.yml]({{ site.baseurl }}/images/plaid.png)

 The diagram above shows how a payment flows through the ecosystem [1] (similar diagrams can be found in [2][3]).
 In this system, merchants are charged around 3% by the third-parties.
 Of the 3%, majority of the fees are paid to the issuing bank, and smaller fees are paid to the acquirers and the payment network providers.
 The settlement between the acquirer and issuer takes a few days.
-For remittance, a $500 billion market [R1], these fees can reach 7%, and settlement is even longer [tapscott, 48].
+For remittance, a $500 billion market [4], these fees can reach 7%, and settlement is even longer [5].
 For international payments, there is an additional issue where banks have to hold foreign currency in foreign accounts to mitigate exchange rate risk.
 This has an opportunity cost because the foreign currency is sitting idle in those foreign accounts.
 Can cryptocurrency solve some of these payment-related problems?

 A company called Ripple promises solutions for speedier settlements via one of its products, called xRapid.